 - Loss of companionship—An accident victim may be able to recover compensation for loss of spousal (sexual) companionship that is related to personal injuries sustained in an accident, as well as for the inability to spend time with other family members.

 - Wrongful death—If the accident causes the accident victim’s death, then the surviving family members may be able to file a claim or lawsuit for wrongful death.
 Proving a wrongful death case is much like proving a standard personal injury case.
 However, the damages available to the surviving family members may include compensation for funeral expenses, as well as compensation for the decedent’s pain and suffering leading up to the time of their death.

 Talk to a San Antonio Personal Injury Accident Law Firm Today for a Free Case Evaluation and Consultation

 When it comes to personal injury cases, not all personal injury law firms are the same.
 While effectively settling cases is important, law firms that have successfully tried and litigated cases in court frighten insurance companies.
-The team of San Antonio personal injury accident attorneys and legal professionals at Stewart J. Guss, Attorney at Law, have litigated and tried many personal injury cases across Texas.
+The team of San Antonio personal injury accident attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, have litigated and tried many personal injury cases across Texas.
 Our law team consists of tough negotiators and litigators who are ready to fight for your right to monetary compensation.
 Unlike some personal injury law firms, when the insurance company refuses to make a decent settlement offer, our team of lawyers and legal professionals are ready and willing to take your case to trial.

 See what past clients have to say: